revaturelabs/covid-analysis/twitter-general/tweet-covid19-emoji/README.md

     * the tweetcovid19emoji function in Utilities.scala must be altered to use a local filepath.
 * for running on the EMR cluster
     * the tweetcovid19emoji function in Utilities.scala must be altered to use an s3 filepath
-    * run `sbt package` and use AWS cli comands to copy the jar file to the S3 bucket at address `s3://covid-analysis-p3/datawarehouse/twitter-general/jars/jarName.jar` (subject to change)
+    * run `sbt assembly` and use AWS cli comands to copy the jar file to the S3 bucket at address `s3://covid-analysis-p3/datawarehouse/twitter-general/jars/emojiCount.jar` (subject to change)
     * ssh into EMR cluster
-    * run `spark-submit --class Runner --master yarn s3a://covid-analysis-p3/datawarehouse/twitter-general/jars/jarName.jar [mode]` (subject to change)
+    * run `spark-submit --class emojis.Main --master yarn s3a://covid-analysis-p3/datawarehouse/twitter-general/jars/emojiCount.jar [mode]` (subject to change)